Jessica-data/elections-nlp-project/README.md

 # Determinants of US Presidential Elections (2000–2024): A Hybrid Analytical Framework

 ## 1. Abstract
-Hello and welcome to this repository ! 💫
+Welcome to this repository !

 This project investigates the predictive determinants of United States Presidential Elections from 2000 to 2024.
 It employs a **hybrid analytical approach** that integrates two distinct levels of data:
 1.  **Micro-Level:** County-specific socio-economic and demographic indicators.